-Burn a Stream or Raise a Wall in WhiteboxTools
+Burn a Stream or Raise a Wall in QGIS and WhiteboxTools

-Burn a Stream or Raise a Wall in WhiteboxTools
+Burn a Stream or Raise a Wall in QGIS and WhiteboxTools

-Often it is necessary to re-condition a DEM by burning streams or raising walls to force a watershed to be delineated with known streams or boundaries (example: NHD streams or WBD HUC boundaries).
-WhiteboxTools provide a couple of convenient tools for burning a stream or raising a wall which inlcude FillBurn, RaiseWalls, and BurnStreamsAtRoads.
+Often it is necessary to re-condition a DEM by burning streams or building walls to force a watershed to be delineated with known streams or boundaries (example: NHD streams or WBD HUC boundaries).
+QGIS provides a couple of convenient tools for burning a stream or raising a wall inlcuding r.carve, FillBurn, RaiseWalls, and BurnStreamsAtRoads.

 Figure 1